 Four years later, in October of 2006, a wolf carcass with a collar was found in a meadow in the Payette National Forest.
 Based on the state of the carcass and the grass growing through it, officials estimated the animal had been dead about a year.
 The collar was later identified as B-45's.

 Though the Ashland, Oregon forensics lab wasn't able to definitively determine the cause of her death, they found "...dense fragments on the right front foot pad and toe nail."
 Lead would be an example of a "dense fragment".
-Given the level of wolf poaching that was - and still is - occuring, it is a reasonably safe assumption that she died at the hands of a cowardly poacher.
+Given the level of wolf poaching that was - and still is - occurring, it is a reasonably safe assumption that she died at the hands of a cowardly poacher.

 In his book Yuskavitch argues that B-45's legacy was not limited to being an important wolf in Oregon's history and a catalyst for the creation of the compromise Oregon Wolf Plan.
 She was also "proof of success".